-Great tips with removing and installing your spark plugs.
+Great tips for removing and installing your spark plugs.

-While most of our customers now run diesel engines, a significant number still operate spark ignited gas engines typically Ford Industrial, Continental, Hercules and Wisconsin.
-These engines are often found in lift trucks, as auxiliary engines in older sailboats, and even power generation plants running on digester gas produced in land fills.
+While most of our customers now run diesel engines, a significant number still operate spark-ignited gas engines typically Ford Industrial, Continental, Hercules or Wisconsin.
+These engines are often found in lift trucks, as auxiliary engines in older sailboats, and even power generation plants running on digester gas produced in landfills.
 This Tech Tip, one of a number we publish, deals with the care and maintenance of the lowly spark plug.
 Old timers may chuckle as we go over familiar ground, but read on.

 Removing Plugs